-Student Patrol Photos
+Student Patrol Photos Heading link

 The Student Patrol was established in 1980 to act as the “eyes and ears” of the police and to handle routine calls for service.
-In addition to providing an invaluable service to the University community, the students involved in Student Patrol achieve educational goals by earning money for tuition and gaining valuable work experience.
+In addition to providing an invaluable service to the university community, the students involved in Student Patrol achieve educational goals by earning money for tuition and gaining valuable work experience.

 We are looking for criminal justice students as well as students on federal work-study.
 Come to the UIC Police Department and complete an application!